2023–24 President's Trophy Grade-I

-The 2023–24 President's Trophy was a first-class domestic cricket competition played in Pakistan.
+The 2023–24 President's Trophy Grade-I was a first-class domestic cricket competition played in Pakistan.
 The tournament was originally scheduled to be played from 16 December 2023 to 31 January 2024, however, the final was later rescheduled to begin on 6 February 2024.
 The final was rescheduled a second time to 9 February and moved from Karachi to Rawalpindi.
 It was played by seven departmental teams, across three venues in Karachi and one venue in Rawalpindi.
 In December 2023, the Pakistan Cricket Board (PCB) confirmed the fixtures for the tournament.
 It marked the return of departmental cricket in Pakistan since the 2018–19 season.
 Although eight teams were originally scheduled to participate, Sui Southern Gas Company pulled out of the tournament.

 Teams

 Seven teams took part in the tournament: